nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.2.
 Deleting a task : `delete`

-CLeared a burden?
+Cleared a burden?
 You can eliminate it by using the `delete` a command.

 Let's begin to delete a task from Burdens.